Destinations Greece The Cyclades Santorini

 Southern tip · the Bronze Age site · Red Beach · before the ships dock

-The southern cape — anchored by the Akrotiri archaeological site (a Minoan city buried under volcanic ash since 1600 BC, frescoed walls still standing where the residents left them, the "Pompeii of Greece" most travellers don't realise is here), and the Red Beach below the site (a 5-minute coastal walk from the parking lot, red volcanic sand against red cliffs, photogenic and slightly dangerous from rockfall — admire from the viewpoint, swim only with caution).
-Best done as a morning loop: site at 9 a.m. opening, Red Beach viewpoint, lunch at The Cave of Nikolas on the harbour.
+The southern cape — anchored by the Akrotiri archaeological site (a Minoan city under volcanic ash since 1600 BC, frescoed walls still standing) and the Red Beach below it (red sand, red cliffs, a little rockfall-prone — admire from the viewpoint, swim with caution).
+A morning loop: site at 9 a.m. opening, Red Beach viewpoint, lunch at The Cave of Nikolas on the harbour.

 Site at 9 a.m. openingRed Beach viewpointThe Cave of Nikolas lunch